MozzieBytes/nix-flake-demo/README.md

 nix develop .#vscode --impure # Impure instructs nix to pull ENVs from our existing shell into the sub-shell.
 ```

+> To enable unfree packages globally in a system see [this documentation](https://nixos.wiki/wiki/Unfree_Software)

 ##### VIM/NVIM
 ```bash